auth0/Lock.Android/MIGRATION_GUIDE.md

 }
 ```

-## Changes to the Public API
-As part of removing legacy APIs or authentication flows no longer recommended for mobile clients, the following features are no longer available:

-- Web Authentication flow using a WebView component instead of an external Browser.
-Please refer to [this blog post](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/) for additional information.
-- Web Authentication flow using a response type other than "code".
-- Authentication API methods categorized as Legacy in the [API docs](https://auth0.com/docs/api/authentication).

-Continue reading for the detail of classes and methods that were impacted.

 ## Changes to the AndroidManifest file
 In the previous version you had to declare the Lock activities you planned to use.
 These activities are now declared internally by the library with intent filters configured using the Manifest Placeholders that you provide for the Domain and Scheme.
 The Manifest Merger tool will process these and include them as part of your Android application.